mas-bandwidth/reliable/README.md

 **reliable.io** is a reliability layer for UDP protocols where there is a continuous bidirectional flow of packets.

-For example, real-time action games like first person shooters.

-# Overview

 It has the following features:

 1. Identifies which packets were received by the other side (acks)